ppp-kohe/autogui/README.md

 #### Object composition in Collection table

-If the type-argument`E` of `Collection<E>` is an user-defined object class, then collumns of the  table are created from properties of the class.
+If the type-argument`E` of `Collection<E>` is a user-defined object class, then collumns of the  table are created from properties of the class.

 ```java
    import java.util.*;